online-go/goratings/RatingsV6.md

 #### Details

-- For bring-up, each rating category operates in isolation
+- For bring-up, each rating category is updated in isolation
+    - Note: Initially, like ratings v5, except opponent rating/deviation come from the same category.
 - Single TallyGameAnalytics instance, which tallies each game exactly once, in its most specific rating category
+    - Note: Existing ratings-grid scripts have a separate TallyGameAnalytics instance for each ratings category.
     - Measures predictive performance of specific rating categories
     - Ignores predictive performance of general rating categories
-- Historical rating volatility metrics look at union of rating graphs, including specific and general rating categories
+- Historical rating volatility metrics should look at all 16 rating graphs.

-### Improve predictive performance and volatility of ratings-grid-as-one-system
+### Improve predictive performance and volatility of cohesive-ratings-grid

 Goals: